memcachier/docs/heroku_articles/expressjs-memcache.md

 });
 ```

-Let's add the correspondig view.
-Create the file `views/index.ejs` and fill it
+Now let's add a corresponding view.
+Create the file `views/index.ejs` and paste the following `ejs`-enhanced HTML into it:
-with the following `ejs`-branded html code:

 ```html
 <!DOCTYPE html>